huawei-microservice-demo/mesher-example/README.md

 Or you can connect to [Service center](https://github.com/ServiceComb/service-center) without CSE, but you will lose monitoring, Hot-reconfigurarion and Governance web console features

 ## Get Started

+### Run with Docker-Compose
+One of the great options to run this example is to use docker-compose, you can follow [this guideline](dockerCompose.md) to run this example.

 ### Run locally
 You can follow the below steps to run the services in your local VM's and use the CSE Service-Center to register the micro-service, you can also use the Config-Center of CSE to manage your configurations.
 CSE also provider monitoring sever which can help you to monitor your service statistics.